webwurst/understanding-kubernetes-concepts/Understanding Basic Kubernetes Concepts.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/phunk/238010631/in/photolist-n2Sgz-efvdh-8po2PX-Hv92E-aFa9NU-o62d2N-6DGxCg-dcmDEG-6dMKmA-po5LLm-3dSNnN-4SxYyB-5QNDcr-eY1YE-5iXnZx-67qhyv-5Rdz8E-pJZ6Xs-PoQSz-xn8Ff-8UcSNJ-pBqZgX-4saSBE-4P6X1y-4wBSm-4v27DF-7ybZz-5R9361-9u5zKb-chr4iL-6arBZ4-qKxdQK-s5wmLX-3ivDWs-wikMVv-5Qkbca-tALd6-bfXD7Z-nFB7Wm-bWADhh-61CBtm-4UB6tG-h8hoTu-pZoMTS-gSXFSR-5QNDck-eWteMp-dnkiNh-79h48k-bd6CRz" title="Secret"><img src="https://c8.staticflickr.com/1/51/238010631_22f31b8f1e_o.jpg" width="1145" height="576" alt="Secret"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 In Kubernetes we have two separate primitives for these use cases.
-The first is _Secrets_, which as the name suggest is for storing sensitive information.
-The second one is _ConfigMaps_, which you can use for storing general configuration.
+The first is Secrets, which as the name suggest is for storing sensitive information.
+The second one is ConfigMaps, which you can use for storing general configuration.
 The two are quite similar in usage and support a variety of use cases.

 ### Secrets